vstefanopoulos/groupie-tracker/Readme.md

 - All artists 'GET' `serverAddr/api/artists`
 - Search 'GET' `serverAddr/api/search?q=query`
    Search returns ranked results according to the field that the query was found (name ranks higher than first album creation) and to how many over all hits has the query in all fields of the database instance.
+Also provides booleans according to the filed of artist that the match was found
 - Filters 'POST' `serverAddr/api/filter`
    ```
    - Creation   []int  `json:"creation"`